Deploy Tessallite to Google Cloud Platform

 deploy.bat.
 On Mac or Linux, type./deploy.sh. - When prompted, enter your GCP project ID and the region you want to deploy to (for example,

-us-central1). - The script enables the required GCP APIs, creates a Cloud SQL PostgreSQL 15 instance, creates four secrets in Secret Manager (encryption key, JWT key, database URL, database password), and sets IAM permissions for the Cloud Run service account.
+us-central1). - The script enables the required GCP APIs, creates the database/gateway infrastructure, stores secrets in Secret Manager, and sets IAM permissions for the Cloud Run service account.

-- The script builds Docker images for all services and pushes them to Container Registry.
+- The script builds Docker images for the platform services and pushes them to Artifact Registry.

 - The script runs database migrations and creates the first workspace and admin user.
 It prints prompts for the workspace slug and admin credentials.

 - When deployment completes, the script prints the public URL of each service.
-The Gateway's XMLA endpoint is reachable immediately.
-Note the Gateway URL — this is what Excel and Power BI connect to.
+The XMLA endpoint is reachable over HTTPS.
+JDBC needs the gateway VM or another TCP-capable gateway host.

 JDBC on GCP